pascallando/highroadmap/README.md

 Highroadmap
 ===========

-Highroadmap is **a simple roadmap graphs generator** based on Highcharts library.
+Highroadmap is **a simple roadmap graphs generator** based on Highcharts library, with zooming, filtering and highlighting capabilities.

 Requirements
 ------------